-In Germany in 2017, just over 2.22 million tonnes of biodiesel were used as a blending component in diesel fuel.
-This was up 3 per cent year-on-year.
-This figure reflects the raised energy-related cap on greenhouse gas (GHG) emissions.
+In Germany in 2018, just over 2.32 million tonnes of biodiesel were used as a blending component in diesel fuel.
+This was up nearly 5 per cent year-on-year.
+This figure reflects the raised energyrelated cap on greenhouse gas (GHG) emissions.
 The cap was raised from 3.5 per cent to 4 per cent in January 2017.
-The mineral oil groups bound by the regulations have geared their purchasing strategy to comply with the requirement in the most cost and greenhouse gas-efficient manner.
+The mineral oil companies bound by the regulations have geared their purchasing strategy to comply with the requirement in the most cost and greenhouse gas-efficient manner.
 Providers of feedstock and biofuels compete for the lowest-cost GHG efficiency.
-The resulting shift to biofuels from used cooking oils became apparent in 2016 but hasn't continued since then.
-Ouite the opposite, the quantity used in fact fell by 3 per cent.
-However, the share of biodiesel from used edible oils remained higher than the share of rapeseed oil-based biodiesel, which saw a 12 per cent decline.
+The resulting shift to biofuels from used cooking oils became apparent in 2016 and has intensified since then: the quantity used increased by more than 30 percent in 2018 compared to the previous year.
+Therefore, the share of biodiesel from used edible oils is growing, while the share of biodiesel from rapeseed oil has even decreased by 6 percentage points.
 This is a result of the advantage these oils have when calculating greenhouse gas emission.
 These feedstocks, as waste, are accounted for at a "zero" CO2 greenhouse gas value, whereas vegetable oils are accounted for at the GHG value resulting from their production.
-The transition to the cap on greenhouse gas emissions has led to a higher feedstock efficiency, i.e. manufacturers require less feedstock to meet the obligation.
+The transition to the green-housegas reduction requirement has led to a higher feedstock efficiency, i.e. manufacturers require less feedstock to meet the obligation.
 Conversely, the quota on greenhouse gas (GHG) emissions could be raised as a result of the competition for efficiency, in which case biofuels could make a major contribution immediately towards reducing GHG in the transport sector.
 The German biofuels industry is therefore calling for a widening of the obligation to reduce greenhouse gas emissions.